 842 million people in the world are poorly nourished and 2.1 billion are overweight

-Now farmers get a real-time read out of the yield as they harvest and use that information to programme fertiliser applications the next year.
-Today in Britain wheat yield is around 7-10 tonnes per hectare; in the 1950s it was 3-4 tonnes.
+Farmers get a real-time read out of the yield and use it to programme fertiliser applications the next year.
+Wheat yield in Britian is around 7-10 tonnes per hectare - in the 1950s it was 3-4 tonnes.

-In the 1950s smaller farms, typically a fifth the size, would have produced a mix of meat, milk and field crops and employed 13 people to do that.
-Across Britain, the agricultural workforce has shrunk to a fifth the size it was 50 years ago; all the result of technology.
+Across Britain, the agricultural workforce has shrunk to a fifth the size it was 50 years ago - all the result of technology.

-Organic farming Where we once had one style of farming, we now have many.
-Organic farming has increased greatly in recent years, but only accounts for about 4% of farms in the UK.
-In contrast, highly intensive farming of the land helps produce the sheer volume of food that the world needs, but at a cost.
-It has meant that some hedgerows have been pulled up and the diversity and numbers of wild plants and animals on farmland has declined.
+Where we once had one style of farming, we now have many.
+Organic farming has increased greatly in recent years but only accounts for about 4% of farms in the UK.

 By contrast, highly intensive farming helps produce the sheer volume of food that the world needs - but at a cost.
 Some hedgerows have been pulled up.
 Wild plants and animals on farmland have declined, in number and diversity.

 Though agriculture covers 70% of the UK’s land area, we import much of our food.
 We have developed cosmopolitan tastes and lost all sense of seasonality.

 Supermarkets may source food more cheaply from overseas and our climate limits what we can grow.
 For most of us, our average weekly food basket at the supermarket comes from all around the world.